 - After chasing Ethan around the warehouse, poor Giles is out of breath.
 "That's what smoking will do to you," chides Buffy.

 - Not Himself: Giles' lapse into youth slang.
-His accent seems a bit off as well, as starts to slip to a rougher one.
+He also starts to put on a lower-class accent.

 - And at the end of the episode, Buffy is apparently talking over last night's events with Giles.

-- Ominous Latin Chanting: The vampire monks summoning Luconis.
+- Ominous Latin Chanting/In the Hood: The vampire monks summoning Lurconis.

 - When Snyder foists some band candy on the Scoobies, Buffy protests that they're not in the band.
 "And if I'd handed you a trombone," Snyder says icily, "that would have been a problem, Summers.
 It's candy.
 Sell it."
 We then Jump Cut to the Summers kitchen:

-- Political Correctness Gone Mad: Xander sides with Buffy against the SATs, saying, "Personally, I think it, uh, discriminates against the uninformed."
+- Political Overcorrectness: Xander sides with Buffy against the SATs, saying, "Personally, I think it, uh, discriminates against the uninformed."

-- Rescue Sex: Giles ends up beating the crap out of a cop and taking the gun as Joyce bats her eyes at him.
-The two proceed to make out (and perhaps more) on the hood of the policeman's car.
+- Rescue Sex: Ripper ends up beating the crap out of a cop and taking the gun as Joyce bats her eyes at him.
+The two proceed to make out on the hood of the policeman's car.

 - The Reveal: When did Ethan Rayne get into the confectionery biz?

-- Shaped Like Itself: Snyder comes across the Scoobies and ominously observes they "look like four young people with too much time on [their] hands."
+- Snyder comes across the Scoobies and ominously observes they "look like four young people with too much time on [their] hands."
 Sensing more KP duty coming, everyone shakes their heads in negative.
 "Busy as a bee, actually," says Cordelia.
 "Bee-like!"

 - Sure, Let's Go with That: Giles and Joyce assume Buffy is bunking off so she can party.
 Buffy plays along because she's covering up a far greater secret — she's tending a Back from the Dead Angel.